aequitas/home-assistant.github.io/source/_components/climate.opentherm_gw.markdown

 # {% linkable_title Example %}

-A full configuration example with the OpenTherm Gateway connected to a remote host running `ser2net` looks like the one below.
+A full configuration example with the OpenTherm Gateway connected to a remote host running `ser2net` or [OpenTherm Monitor](http://otgw.tclcode.com/otmonitor.html) looks like the one below.

+For Opentherm Monitor make sure 'Remote Access -> Enable relay server' is enabled.

 ```yaml
 # Full example configuration.yaml entry